Eliav2/MibParser/README.md

 ## Region

-another very continent class was implemented in this project in order to build MibParser.
+another very convenient class was implemented in this project in order to build MibParser.
 Region. is uses as a wrapper for re.Match/re.Pattern regex classes which are not very convenient working with and sometimes confusing.<br/>
 it's also very efficient to use in big string as it re-matches the original match and thus no need for copy part of the string for later parsing.